Pioneering Spirit: Design

 Pioneering Spirit is the world's largest vessel, in terms of her gross tonnage (403,342 gt), breadth (123.75 m), and displacement (1000000 t).
 The maximum 48000 t topside lift capacity is achieved by operating as a semi-submersible.
 For removal of topsides, the vessel straddles the intended payload with the slot formed by the twin bows.
 The slot measures 122 × 59 m (L×W).
 After straddling the payload, Pioneering Spirit takes on ballast to lower, and two sets of eight (one set per bow) retractable motion-compensated horizontal lifting beams are extended under the payload.
 Once the load is secure, the vessel offloads the ballast, rising in the water and partially transferring the load to the beams.
 In the final stage a fast lift system is used that lifts the payload up to 2.5 m in 15 s.
+Topside installation and decommissioning operations on Pioneering Spirit rely on advanced structural engineering and heavy‑lift engineering practices to manage extreme loads, motion‑compensated lifting, and precision during single‑lift activities.

 Aside from the ballast lifting system, Pioneering Spirit is equipped with large conventional cranes, including a sheerleg and rotating cranes.
 Two tilting lift beams for the installation or removal of the steel jackets used for fixed platforms, up to 25000 t in weight, will be located at the vessel's stern.
-The lift beams for the Jacket Lifting System were installed in 2021.
+The lift beams for the jacket lifting system were installed in 2021.
 A 5000 t special purpose crane built by Huisman is scheduled for delivery in the second half of 2018.
 The tub mounted crane will be available for additional lifts for jacket and topsides installation such as pile handling and bridge installation.
 The first major lifts with the new Huisman crane were performed in August 2020.